ilyamazein/gdbreview/README.md

 # A dynamyc review of graph databases in bioinformatics and systems biology

 This repository hosts a dynamic review of the use of graph databases in bioinformatics and systems biology.
-The searches results are updated regulary.
+The search results are updated regulary.
 The list of graph databases was formed based on the [DB-Engines](https://db-engines.com/en/) initiative with the list of popular [graph database management systems](https://db-engines.com/en/ranking/graph+dbms) ranked.

 The **[searchresults](https://github.com/ilyamazein/gdbreview/tree/main/searchresults)** folder contains zip archives with CSV files.
 The corresponding search queries are provided in the TXT files.